ashinkarov/2021-extraction-paper/review-response.md

 >   technical details involved with these changes.

 See Part 1.

 > - The translation of reflected terms into Kaleidoscope doesn't seem to be that
 >   complicated, but I would have appreciated if the discussion starting at line
 >   557 had walked though the code of `kompile-term` a bit more explicitly.

-We are happy to adjust this bit of the paper.
+We will adjust this bit of the paper.

 > - line 355: This definition of decidable equality is unintelligible to a reader
 >   with no Agda experience.
 (Also, it might be good to mention earlier that it's
 >   common for Agda identifiers to include symbols that are usualy considered
 >   reserved).

-Happy to expand on this as well.
+We are happy to expand on this.

 > - line 789: The "lx type is a type of valid indices..." should probably be "lx d s type is..."

-You are right, however it is common to use "type" and "type family" interchangeably.
-We are happy to clarify this.
+You are right.
+We used "type" and "type family" interchangeably.
+We will clarify this.

 - line 1208: Seems pretty late in the paper to bury the lede about not *really* doing any kind of verification.

-This is because our main focus was on providing the framework in which it is possible to define such embeddings in the first place.
+This is because our main focus is to provide the framework in which it is possible to define such embeddings in the first place.
 When we extract Ocaml from Coq it is as unverified as what we propose.